 Seeing an old flame with somebody new can suck.
-Here are six tips for processing those feelings
+Here are six tips for coping when your ex moves on

 You broke up for a reason.
 Seeing their seemingly happy relationship may seem like a slap in the face, but remember each reason that they weren’t right for you.

 Let go of all the blame, anger, and resentment